richapatel138/CAP_SingleVariant/README.md

 - `ID_input`: The column name containing SNP IDs or variant identifiers (e.g., `"rsid"`).
 Only needed if using eQTL data.
 - `outputdir`: Name of directory where all output files (plots, results tables, logs) will be written.
 This will be generated for you.

-This pipeline runs two colocalization procedures with the `coloc` package in `R`, the first being the assumption of 0 or 1 causal variant in each trait (single variant assumption), and the other is the understanding that multiple causal variants can be involved in the shared genetic influence between two traits (multiple variant assumption).
-The former is a trivial task, but the latter requires linkage disequilibrium data (represented as a correlation matrix between SNP's) to help cluster tightly linked variants and decrease artificially inflated false positive rates.
+The current functionality of the pipeline runs colocalization procedures with the `coloc` package in `R`,  first being the assumption of 0 or 1 causal variant in each trait (single variant assumption).

 The linkage disequilibrium data is generated from data obtained from phase 3 of the 1000 genomes project, a project aimed to map the majority of human genetic variation.
 The data that is required for this pipeline is extremely large, and we highly recommend that upon downloading the user keeps the data in a safe place for reuse.
 This pipeline has the added capability of downloading the required data built-in.
 The pipeline can also accommodate already downloaded and processed data skipping corresponding steps, streamlining the process for future iterations of the pipeline's usage.